Amjad50/FlareOn-2019-writeup/README.md

 > If you think my approach has some mistakes, or there is better/faster approach, please tell me.

+> There are many approaches to solve each of there challenges, in my writeups I go with one approach.
+Sometimes my solutions takes a very long time compared to the writeups of the authors.

 [this](https://www.fireeye.com/blog/threat-research/2019/09/2019-flare-on-challenge-solutions.html) link has the statistics of the CTF.
-As well as write-ups by the authers of the challenges.
+As well as write-ups by the authors of the challenges.